Vidiprinter: BBC

 At the start of the 2001-02 season, Final Score became a programme in its own right and the on-screen format for the vidiprinter changed.
 The biggest change was the replacement of the typing format with a much faster ticker-tape style and over the next two seasons, the vidiprinter was on screen for the entire half time round-up and also on the bottom of the screen during the final few minutes of Grandstand prior to the start of Final Score.
 In August 2003, the BBC started broadcasting the vidiprinter continually from 15 minutes before kick-off until the major full times were in.
 However, this service is only available on the Red Button until Final Score started on BBC One, which by 2003 was starting at the earlier time of 4:30 pm.
 In the 2003–04 season, this was merely an on-screen service and Grandstand played in a quarter-screen.
-Called Score Interactive, it was available from around 2:45 pm until Final Score started when this feed took the main Final Score programme.
+Called Score Interactive, it was available from around 2:45 pm until Final Score started when this feed took the main Final Score programme, and the vidiprinter was onscreen from the moment Score Interactive began.
 During this first Red Button season, the vidiprinter feed often fed through team news as it became available to the Press Association for the period prior to kick-off.
 The following season, BBC Sport decided to broadcast a full scores programme in its own right.
 Called Score, it ran between 2:30 pm and 6 pm with the 4:30 pm to 5:15 pm segment simulcast on BBC One.
-However, the vidiprinter did not appear until 3 pm and the team news feed was not shown.
+However, from this point the vidiprinter did not appear until 3 pm and the team news feed was not shown, and it was removed from the screen between 3:55 pm and 4:05 pm.
 In around 2008, the entire programme became part of Final Score.